Uniswap/web3-react/Custom-Connectors.md

 ## Implement Optional Functions

-For ideas on how to implement optional functions, or for default behavior, see [src/connectors/](./src/connectors/).
+For ideas on how to implement optional functions, or for default behavior, see [src/connectors/](./src/connectors/), or the [web3-react-connectors](https://github.com/NoahZinsmeister/web3-react-connectors) repo.

 ```typescript
 async onActivation(): Promise<void>